caiush/caiush.github.io/_posts/2016-01-12-banana-pi-m3-benchmark.markdown

 ./nbench
 {% endhighlight %}

 I did the same thing on a Haswell GCE instance, just to get an idea of what "fast" is.
 As stated above, NBench only really measures single core performance, but its still interesting.
-Nbench reports its results in terms of number of iterations per second, so *larger numbers are better!*
+Ndench reports its results in terms of number of iterations per second, so *larger numbers are better!*

 | Metric | RBPi-M3  | RPi2 | GCE | RPi2/BPi-M3 | CGE/BPi-M3 |
 | -------| ----- | -------| -----|